Libby Limon BSc NT mBANT / 11 Mar 2015

 Our energy comes from the food that we eat.
-The most available source is from carbohydrates, however we have to have those carbohydrates released into the bloodstream at a rate that the body can use them.
+The most available source is from carbohydrates, however, we have to have those carbohydrates released into the bloodstream at a rate that the body can use them.
 Otherwise, we can experience blood sugar highs and lows, stimulating insulin and cortisol production.
 This makes us feel super alert at first but then crash an hour or two later.
-A carbohydrate-heavy breakfast or lunch is what often creates that mid-morning or mid-afternoon slump.
-Adding adequate amounts of healthy fats, proteins, and fibre slows the release of the energy into the bloodstream, sustaining energy levels through the day.
-Eating every 3-4 hours also helps balance out blood sugar levels.

 These contain caffeine which also affects blood sugar balance.
 It can stimulate a rise in blood sugar giving you a short, sharp, pick-me-up burst of energy - but what goes up must come down.
-Another crash in energy will probably make you reach for another cuppa or a sugary snack, and so the blood sugar rollercoaster continues.
-Over time, overuse can cause chronic imbalance of cortisol, a stress hormone, which has a negative effect on sleep, leading to more entrenched fatigue.
+Often, a crash in energy will make you reach for another coffee and so the blood sugar rollercoaster continues.

 Working out is great for you and your energy levels, improving fitness, helping your body more efficiently balance blood sugar and producing feel-good endorphins.

 Top tip: try to do your cardio in the morning and calming activity such as yoga or pilates in your evening workouts.

 If you want to be energised, it is important to give your body time to rest and recover.
 7-8 hours is optimum, any less than this has been shown to damage your short- and long-term health.